nrkno/sofie-package-manager/FOR_DEVELOPERS.md

 _Future functionality: There are multiple different types of Workers.
 Some are running on a Windows-machine with direct access to that maching.
 Some are running in Linux/Docker containers, or even off-premise._

-### Expectation & AccessorHandlers
+### ExpectationHandlers & AccessorHandlers

 ![Expectation and Accessor handlers](./images/handlers.png "Expectation and Accessor handlers")

-The Worker works internally by separating the `ExpectationHandlers` and the `AccessorHandlers`.
+Internally, the Worker is structured by separating the `ExpectationHandlers` and the `AccessorHandlers`.

 The `ExpectationHandlers` handles the high-level functionality required for a certain Expectation, while the `AccessorHandlers` handles the low-level functionality for a certain Accessor type.

+For example, when [copying a file](shared/packages/worker/src/worker/workers/windowsWorker/expectationHandlers/fileCopy.ts) from one folder to another, the `ExpectationHandler` will handle things like "check if the source package exists", "check if the target package already exists" but it's never touching the files directly, only talking to the the `AccessorHandler`.
+The `AccessorHandler` [exposes a few generic methods](./shared/packages/worker/src/worker/accessorHandlers/genericHandle.ts), like "check if we can read from a Package" (ie does a file exist), etc.

 ## HTTP-server

-The HTTP-server is a simple HTTP-server which allows for uploading and downloading of Packages with a RESTful API.
+The HTTP-server application is a simple HTTP-server which allows for uploading and downloading of Packages with a RESTful API.
 It is intended to provide a simple way of serving for example preview-files to the Sofie-GUI.

 ## Single-app